samsquire/ideas3/README.md

 # 100. Idea Collection

-* **Instant advertisement purchases - puzzle fitter environment** Instantly purchase an advert.
-Software advertisements that contain code to install themselves and a puzzle fitter that works out how to integrate the software with your infrastructure.
-One click installation.
 * **Messenger bot to file** Orchestrate software installation by talking to bots.
 So you might have a bot that installs services, by creating systemd services.
 Send the command to make a service from.
 So you would send a URL to untar to a bot, the bot would untar it, you would send a message to move the file to the right location.
 * **Desktop clustering and Desktop cloud** Someone should be able to build a cloud infrastructure by networking desktop computers together.
 OpenStack could be integrated into the desktop.
 Desktops connect to one another to create a cluster.
 * **Instabusiness** Business software built into the desktop, so people can run companies using just a computer.